WhitehawkVentures/techladder/ce.md

 ### Domain Knowledge

-Competent in one or more Urban Airship core problem domains: e.g., web, mobile, data, etc.; familiar with object-oriented design, testing, and core development tools; able to work independently on basic projects.
+Competent in one or more core problem domains: e.g., web, mobile, data, etc.; familiar with object-oriented design, testing, and core development tools; able to work independently on basic projects.
 Knows how to collaborate with engineering and product to decide how a problem should be solved, and can take on bug-fixing tasks in our core products with some supervision.

 ### Teaching and Mentoring